Large-time asymptotics in deep learning: Introduction

 A plethora of methods for finding $f(\cdot)$ efficiently with theoretical and empirical guarantees have been developed and investigated in the machine learning literature in recent decades.
-Prominent examples, to name a few, include linear classification methods (e.g. linear or logistic regression), kernel-based methods (e.g. support vector machines), tree-based methods (e.g. decision trees) and so on.
-We refer to the book \cite{goodfellow2016deep} for a comprehensive presentation and references on these topics.
+Prominent examples, to name a few, include linear parametric methods (e.g. linear or logistic regression), kernel-based methods (e.g. support vector machines), tree-based methods (e.g. decision trees) and so on.
+We refer to \citep{goodfellow2016deep} for a comprehensive presentation of these topics.

-Deep neural networks are parametrized computational architectures which propagate each individual sample of the input data $\{\vec{x}_i\}_{i=1}^N \in \R^{d\times N}$ across a sequence of linear parametric operators and simple nonlinearities.
-The so-called \emph{residual} architectures may -- in the simplest scenarios -- be cast as schemes of the mould
+Deep neural networks are parametrized computational architectures which propagate each individual sample of the input data $\{\vec{x}_i\}_{i=1}^N\subset\mathcal{X}\subset\R^{d}$ across a sequence of linear parametric operators and simple nonlinearities.
+The so-called \emph{residual neural networks} (ResNets, \citep{he2016deep}) may, in the simplest case, be cast as schemes of the mould